iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 69 | Power Monitor
 =================================================

+The Power Monitor measures the power coming into the module.
+It reports input voltage and current as well as calculates power and energy consumed.
+A built in low pass filter with adjustable cutoff frequency smooths these values.

     .. table:: Power Monitor
         :widths: 8 18 15 10 5 50
         :class: tight-table